microsoft/promptpex/docs/src/content/docs/reference/azure-openai-evals.md

 or through the Azure CLI / Azure Developer CLI.
 See [GenAIScript Azure OpenAI Configuration](https://microsoft.github.io/genaiscript/configuration/azure-openai/).

 The Azure OpenAI models that can be used as **Model Under Test** are the deployments available in your Azure OpenAI service.

+## Azure AI Foundry Portal

+- Open [Azure AI Foundry](https://ai.azure.com/) and select your Azure OpenAI resource.
+- Navigate to the **Azure OpenAI Evaluation** section.
+- You should see the evaluations created by PromptPex listed there.